wwarthen/RomWBW/Source/Doc/Applications.md

 | S AB E,10             | Enable Auto Boot with 10 second delay             |
 | S AB D                | Disable Auto Boot                                 |

-#### Default Boot (DB)
+#### Boot Options (BO)

-This switch will define the default boot command to be executed when pressing enter at the RomWBW boot prompt.
-When configured this replaces the (`BOOT_TIMEOUT`) variable defined in build configuration.
+This switch will define the boot command to be executed when auto boot is enabled.
+When configured this replaces the (`AUTO_CMD`) variable defined in the ROM build configuration.

-Making changes to auto boot has no affect until the next reboot.
+Making changes to boot options has no affect until the next reboot.

 **Arguments**